gayawaysha/gayawaysha/README.md

 <br>

 <p align="center">
-  Im an artist, bone collector, 70's fashion & music enthusiast and a professional getarod/shockstar shipper.
+  Im an artist, taxidermy collector, 70's fashion & music enthusiast and a professional getarod/shockstar shipper.
 This profile is mostly for the tf fandom, but im also really into rdr2, dont starve together, bathan arkham and gotham. <br>
   Please keep in mind that I am mentally ill and seriously paranoid.
 Because of that I tend to isolate myself and have a hard time when meeting new people.
 </p>

 <p align="center">𓆩♱𓆪</p>
 <p align="center">
-  People under the age of 15, countryhumans fandom, proshippers and MAP's please do not interact.
+  Gategate (getaway x tailgate) shippers dni.
+People under the age of 15, countryhumans fandom, proshippers and MAP's please do not interact either.
 If you are racist, homophobic, trasnphobic or any of those also stay far away from me thank you.<br> <br>

 </p>